TedHusted/awake/awake.md/awake.md

 “Let me notify Security.
 It should only take a moment.”

-A tall man in a dark blue suit emerges from a side hallway, wearing a smart glasses with a head mounted display over his right eye.
+A tall figure in a dark blue suit emerges from a side hallway, wearing a smart glasses with a head mounted display over his right eye.
 He approached the investigators with an outstretched hand, his stride purposeful and his expression neutral.

 “Good morning.
 I’m Evan Rourke, head of Building Security here at Pulse.
 I understand you’re requesting access to security footage?”